o-tr/UdonZip/README.md

 The first time you access a file it will decompress it if necessary.
 The second time and on it will always return the already compressed data, making it significantly faster.

-## 🚛 Roadmap

-* Allowing to write and package Zip files, allowing the creation of Zip files.
-* Implementing CRC32 checksum verficiation of decompression.
-* Better error handling.
-Right now it is sketchy if given invalid/corrupt input data.